Jackson-S/japanese-dictionary/README.md

-# japanese-dictionary
+# JMdict Japanese Dictionary for MacOS
-A Japanese -> English dictionary for the Dictionary app in MacOS
+A Japanese -> English dictionary for the Dictionary app in MacOS based off JMdict

 ![](/screenshots/a.png)
 ![](/screenshots/a.png)